raphael-jms/micro-orbiting/README.md

 # ToDos

 **Now**
-- [ ] Check terminal constraint in spiral linearizing MPC
+- [ ] Check terminal constraint in spiral linearizing MPC!!!
 - [ ] Check proof for derivation of spiraling MPC!!!
         - see comment in terminal_incredients_linearizing!!!
         - Why do I have `alpha/3` in spiral_mpc_1, build_solver???
+- [ ] remove `recalculate_terminal_ingredients` from all files && check README

 **Next steps**
 - [ ] Spiraling node